MttArmstrong/testing-lesson/_episodes/04-TDD.md

 ====================================== 1 failed, 1 passed in 0.06s ======================================
 ```

 Note that two tests were found.
-Passing test are marked with a green `.` while
+Passing tests are marked with a green `.` while
 failures are `F` and exceptions are `E`.